Uzboy

-The Uzboy (Uzboý; O‘zbo‘y) was a distributary of the Amu Darya river which flowed through the northwestern part of the Karakum Desert of Turkmenistan until the 17th century, when it abruptly dried up, eliminating the agricultural population that had thrived along its banks.
+The Uzboy (Uzboý) was a distributary of the Amu Darya river which flowed through the northwestern part of the Karakum Desert of Turkmenistan until the 17th century, when it abruptly dried up, eliminating the agricultural population that had thrived along its banks.
 It was a part of the ancient region of Dahistan.

 Now a dry river channel and a center for archaeological excavations, the Uzboy flowed some 750 km, from a branch in the Amu Darya River via Sarykamysh Lake to the Caspian Sea.
 A riverine civilization existed along the banks of the river from at least the 5th century BC until the 17th century AD, when the water which had fed the Uzboy abruptly stopped flowing out of the main course of the Amu Darya.
-The Uzboy dried up, and the tribes which had inhabited the river's banks were abruptly dispersed, the survivors becoming nomadic desert dwellers.
+The Uzboy dried up, and the Turkmen tribes which had inhabited the river's banks were abruptly dispersed, the survivors becoming nomadic desert dwellers.

 In the early 1950s, construction work started to build a major irrigation canal roughly along the river bed of the former Uzboy.
 However, the project was abandoned soon after the death of Joseph Stalin in 1953; later on, Karakum Canal was constructed along an entirely different, much more southerly, route.

-Story
+History

 Uzboy (labeled Bras de Tokai) flowing from the Amu Darya (Gihon or Oxus) into the Caspian, shown within the bounds of the Khanate of Khiva (Khwarazm), on a 1734 French map.

 Tectonic movements in the Pliocene raised and lowered the region around the Aral Sea.
 They changed the course of the rivers, mainly the Amu Darya and its tributaries, which included the Uzboy.
 The Ustyurt Plateau protruded into the Aralo-Caspian lowland as a peninsula.
 It first separated the Caspian Sea from the Aral Sea near Bala-İşem, then the Uzboy Valley and other natural connecting channels between the two lakes were formed.
 The development of the coastlines can be reconstructed by studying various transitional deposits of Caspian mollusks, salt deposits from dried-up water bodies (sors) on the former coastlines, salt clay plains (takyrs) and other prehistoric evidence.
 Researchers and historians have been providing evidence of changes to both lakes due to changes in water volumes and irrigation development since ancient times.